jeff-hager-dev/mongo-seed/README.md

-# mongo-seed
+# mongo-seed (BETA)
-A build with testing MEAN applications in mind.
-Allow a developer to write the test data for and populate the database then tear it down.
+Built with testing MEAN applications in mind.
+Gives a developer a way to populate mongo database from different data sources; functions, files, directories of JSON files.

 Also open to anyone who wants to build this out with more cool things.

 ## Reason for Existence

-I built this to help with testing MEAN stack applications.
-So, you may be asking "Why did you do this?" or "Why not use RAKE?" or "Why not use another packages that do something similar?".
-My answer is part "I couldn't find exactly what I needed" and part "It sounded fun to write my own package to do this".
+So, you may be asking "Why did you do this?" or "Why not use RAKE?" or "Why not use another packages that does something similar?".
+My answer is part "I couldn't find exactly what I wanted" and part "It sounded fun to write and I some free time".

-To explain the first part more I will break down in to my use cases.
+To explain the first part more I will break it down in to my use cases.

-1. Specific Test Data sets
+1. Specific Test Data
-   - Different types of data sources for versioned data on specific tests.
-See seed types of what I wanted.
+   - Different types of data sources of versioned data for specific tests.
+See seed types of what I had in mind.
 2. Precise control on data for specific states
-   - See point 1 then add the ability to write functions to set up data.
+   - See point 1 then add the ability to write functions to set up data or mix match sources.
-3. Able to export just collections from mongodb
+3. Ability to import just collections from mongodb export functionality
-    - I liked using mongoexport to get certain collections of data of only want I need.
+    - I liked using mongoexport to get certain collections of data that I know capture the scenarios I am trying to test.
 4. Load multiple Databases
-    - This is the one that really sold me.
-I wanted to be able to stand up two isolated databases with specific data sets
+    - This is the one that really wanted.
+Ability to stand up two isolated databases with specific data sets and change one or both.
 5. Readable seeds
     - Since the seeds can be super lean and in readable JSON it should be easy to manipulate them to fit test cases.
 6. I like even number lists or lists that end at 3.
     - Don't Judge me

-To explain the second part more...it sounded fun and it was.
+To explain the second part more...it sounded fun as I mentioned before and it was.

 ALSO Note that the first two versions(0.3.0 & 0.4.0) were written really fast in half a day.